ElinaFF/PICO/index.md

 The main of the experimental designs configuration section is divided in two panel, respectively the *repository* and the *configuration* panel

-Once the target column are defined, the possible labels are updated in the *configuration* panel as shown in the following figure.
+Once the target columns are defined, the possible labels are updated in the *configuration* panel as shown in the following figure.

 > ![](imgs/2022-06-07-11-56-46.png)
 >